 (NYCHRL, New York City Administrative Code § 8-107 et seq.)
-(On Behalf of All Plaintiffs Individually)
+(On Behalf of Plaintiffs Chen-Oster, Orlich, and Gamba Individually)

-- 175. Plaintiffs incorporate the preceding paragraphs as alleged above. - 176.
-This Claim is brought by Plaintiffs Chen-Oster, Parisi, and Orlich individually. - 177.
-Plaintiffs engaged in protected activities, including making internal complaints of unlawful discrimination and filing charges with the EEOC and NYSDHR complaining of Goldman Sachs' discriminatory policies and practices. - 178.
-Goldman Sachs took adverse actions against the Plaintiffs with the purpose of retaliating against them because of their participation in protected activities, and Plaintiffs suffered damages as a result of that conduct. - 179.
+- 182. Plaintiffs incorporate the preceding paragraphs as alleged above. - 183.
+This Claim is brought by Plaintiffs Chen-Oster, Orlich, and Gamba individually. - 184.
+Plaintiffs engaged in protected activities, including making internal complaints of unlawful discrimination and filing charges with the EEOC and NYCCHR complaining of Goldman Sachs's discriminatory policies and practices.

+- 185. Goldman Sachs took adverse actions against the Plaintiffs with the purpose of retaliating against them because of their participation in protected activities, and Plaintiffs suffered damages as a result of that conduct. - 186.
+Goldman Sachs engaged in the retaliatory conduct alleged above during the liability period within the City of New York, and the retaliatory conduct had an impact within the City of New York - 187.
 Plaintiffs request relief as hereinafter described.